 The Health Care Compliance (HCC) Certificate program teaches you the relevant law and practical applications of compliance.
 Gain knowledge of best practices through exploration of current issues, and learn from Pitt Law’s expert faculty, including professors of the School of Law and Graduate School of Public Health, current and former federal regulators, and compliance-industry experts.

 This program is accredited by the Compliance Certification Board (CCB)®.
-That means that, with your Health Care Compliance Certificate in hand, you will be eligible to sit for the CCEP®, CCEP-I®, CHC®, CHRC®, and/or CHPC® exams, giving you a valuable opportunity to advance your career.
+That means that, with your Health Care Compliance Certificate in hand, you will be eligible to take the Certified in Health Care Compliance Exam (CHC®) and sit for the CCEP®, CCEP-I®, CHRC®, and/or CHPC® exams, giving you a valuable opportunity to advance your career.